thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

 ---

-## Open onDemand Integration
+## Open OnDemand Integration

-You can embed the dashboard within Open OnDemand by updating the iframe URL in the provided Python App template from [this repository](https://github.com/thediymaker/ood-status-iframe).
+You can embed the dashboard within Open OnDemand by updating the iframe URL in the provided Python app template from [this repository](https://github.com/thediymaker/ood-status-iframe).

 ### Installation